robinozer/chefs-table/README.md

 ## 4. Future features ##

-- In the further development of this website, an idea for a feature would be to keep the hero image static on the page wile allowing the page´s main elements to scroll up on top of it.
+- In the further development of this website, an idea for a feature would be to keep the hero image static on the page wile allowing the page's main elements to scroll up on top of it.
 This could make the website feel more interactive.
 Furthermore, a gallery with pictures and an awards section for the chefs could also be incorporated.

 ## 5. Typography and color scheme ##
 All titles and larger text elements (including the logo, navbar, confirmation message, booking form titles and the titles on the Home page texts) were h1-h3 elements, and had the following typography: